 If (and when) you run out of disk space, you can increase the virtual disk size from the Docker Desktop program.
 Select the cog from the upper right corner to enter settings, navigate to Resources->Advanced and from there you can increase the virtual disk limit.
 I’m quite sure there is a way to do this in the command line as well, but hopefully this isn’t a task that I’ll have to do so often that I’d need to figure it out.

 That’s all for this time!
 Hopefully, this helped you to get started with Yocto builds on Apple Silicon a bit quicker.
 Fortunately, this wasn’t really anything groundbreaking, mostly it was just a matter of combining a few different information sources and a bit of script editing.
 The biggest sidestep from the CROPS instructions was building the Docker images instead of using the ready-built ones.
-But for someone who’s new to Mac & Docker, it may take a surprisingly long time to figure this out.
+But for someone new to Mac & Docker, it may take a surprisingly long time to figure this out.
 At least it did for me.
 Writing this also helped a bit with my buyer’s remorse.
 Until next time!